SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

      ![](Images/20_reviewcreate.jpg)
    * On Review + Create tab, review inputes which you gave and then, click on the **Create** button. </br>
      ![](Images/20_ceate.jpg)
+1. After deployment is completed, go to the Azure AdventureWorks2008R2 database and copy the server name somewhere for later use.

 ### Task 2: Create azure database migration service

 1. In Azure portal click on the **+Create a resource** icon in upper left corner and then search for **Azure Database Migration Service**.
 Then, select  **Azure Database Migration Service**.  </br>